codenart/codenart.github.io/_posts/1-html/2017-07-27-html-2-images-links.md

 `Screenshot:`
 ![using an image stored locally](/images/html/2/relative.jpg)

-In this example, web browsers will start at the folder contains the `HTML document` and follow the `path` to look for the `image`.
+In this case, web browsers will start at the folder contains the `HTML document` and follow the `path` to look for the `image`.

 Reference:
 [Supported Image-Formats](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img#Supported_image_formats "ext")